Kayli/logspub/bio-neuroscience.md

   - specific connections of each region may serve as a 'fingerpring' of that region across species
     - enables us to discover interspecies homologies

+- new neurons in the adult brain are created in hippocampus [^6]

 ## brain anatomy [^2]